AntonSkrub/GoGit-Integration/docs/user-documentation.md

 ## 2.1 System Requirements

-Since the GoGit-Integration is written in Go, it can be run on any system that supports Go.
+Since the GoGit-Integration is written in Go, the system requirements are fairly slim and it should be able to run on most systems.
-Tho it has only really been tested on Windows 11.

 ## 2.2 Prerequisites